 Data movement across regions or clouds multiplies egress fees.
 Multi-cloud analytics architectures are particularly vulnerable here.

 Moving data, retraining teams, and reconfiguring pipelines represent one-time costs that are often underestimated in TCO calculations.
+These costs don't just hit once—they create downstream overhead as teams ramp up on new query patterns, tooling, and governance workflows.

 Start by auditing your query patterns.
 Are they steady, bursty, or seasonal?
 This determines whether reserved or consumption pricing fits your environment.